OpenVidu/openvidu.io-docs/docs/application-server/openvidu-basic-java.md

 ```

 After checking if OpenVidu Session exists, we build the `ConnectionProperties` object from the request body.
-After that, we uses the `Session` object, which has been retrieved from the `OpenVidu` object using the `sessionId` path variable, for creating a new `Connection` object.
+After that, we use the `Session` object (retrieved from the `OpenVidu` object using the `sessionId` path variable) to create a new `Connection` object.

-Finally, the `Token` associated to the `Connection` is returned in the response body.
+Finally, the token associated to the `Connection` is returned in the response body.
+We can use this token in [openviu-browser SDK](reference-docs/openvidu-browser/) to connect the user to the Session.